jlsteffen/MaNGAObj/README.md

 | ZCLASS | 15592, | Z classification (1=z_corr, 0=z_off, -1=unclass) |
 | SCLASS | 15592, | Spectral classification (1=galaxy, 2=BLAGN, 3=star, -1=lowSN, -2=defect) |

+# MaNGAObj_aperXXX
 MaNGAObj_aper2arc_v1.fits and MaNGAObj_aper2kpc_v1.fits contain positions and derived parameters for all of our identified objects.
 The two files are identical except that the derived parameters in MaNGAObj_aper2arc_v1.fits are calculated from a 2 arcsecond diameter circular aperture while the derived parameters in MaNGAObj_aper2kpc_v1.fits are calculated from a 2 kpc diameter circular aperture (where the aperture size is calculated from the object's redshift).
+These tables have the same organization as MaNGA_SpecObj.fits.

 Both data tables have the following columns;